sharmeelee/data-512-final/README.md

 ### Dataset
 - The data is publicly available and can be found at [this link](https://www.kaggle.com/datasnaek/youtube-new)
 - The data is licensed for CCO: Public Domain
 - The data was scraped using the publicly avaiable Youtube API.
-Reproducibilty information on how the data was scraped can be found in this [public repository](https://github.com/mitchelljy/Trending-YouTube-Scraper)
+Reproducibilty information on how the data was scraped and terms of use can be found in this [public repository](https://github.com/mitchelljy/Trending-YouTube-Scraper)
 ### Analysis and Results
 1. Are number of likes or disikes correlated to number of views?